angela-d/wifi-network-testing/README.md

 **Optional, built-in enterprise capabilities:**

-Useful in scenarios where you're in a multi-access point environment; several routers carrying the same SSID but are posted in different locations throughout your campus.
+Useful in scenarios where you're in a multi-access point environment; several APs carrying the same SSID but are posted in different locations throughout your campus.

 - Determine whether or not you're on your organization's network / intranet
 - Assign custom AP names to access points/routers at your organization (useful when determining which access point in your building is causing issues, such as channel overlap or evil twin attacks)